Argyle-Software/kyber/tests/rand_bufs/readme.md

 # Randbuf Generation

-This program generates the deterministic random output used in the intermediate stages of both keypair generation and encoding from the KAT seed values.
+This program generates the deterministic rng output used in the intermediate stages of keypair generation and encoding from the KAT seed values.

-`rng.c` and `rng.h` are directly from the NIST submission and `generate_bufs.c` is loosely based off `PQCgenKAT_kem.c` to print out the values from `randombytes()` into their respective files.
+`rng.c` and `rng.h` are directly from the NIST submission, `generate_bufs.c` is a stripped down version of `PQCgenKAT_kem.c` to print out the seeded values from `randombytes()` into their respective files.

 These values are then used in place of regular rng output when running the KATs.

 ### Usage